Notes on massless scalar field partition functions, modular invariance and Eisenstein series: Introduction

 (i) From the viewpoint of the finite temperature Casimir effect, our discussion and techniques follow closely the approach developed in \cite{Lutken:1988ge,PhysRevD.40.4191,Wotzasek:1989gq,Ravndal:1990mu} in order to derive and understand temperature inversion symmetry, originally discovered in \cite{Brown:1969na} through the method of images, in terms of functional methods and Epstein zeta functions.
 Our addition here consists in including a chemical potential for linear momentum in the compact dimension which brings one from Epstein zeta functions with temperature inversion symmetry to real analytic SL$(2,\mathbb Z)$ Eisenstein series with modular covariance.

-(ii) From the viewpoint of modular transformations in higher dimensions, as compared to the analysis in \cite{Cappelli:1988vw}, our derivation provides the full analytic expression for the partition function in the case of the simplest model of a free massless scalar field on the flat Euclidean manifold $\mathbb{R}^p\times\mathbb{T}^{q+1}$ for $p+q=d$, in terms of SL$(q+1,\mathbb Z)$ Eisenstein series, with an explicit proof of SL$(q+1,\mathbb Z)$ invariance built in.
-As compared to \cite{Shaghoulian:2015kta}, for the model under consideration, there is full control on finite-size corrections, and also a new formula, valid now at low rather than at high temperature, that relates the leading contribution to the entropy to the Casimir energy density of a massless scalar field in one dimension lower.
-With respect to \cite{Obers:1999um}, the high temperature/ large volume discussion is extended from a factorized torus $\mathbb T^{q}\times \mathbb S^1$ to a general torus $\mathbb T^{q+1}$ through a dual ADM parametrization.
+(ii) From the viewpoint of modular transformations in higher dimensions, as compared to the analysis in \cite{Cappelli:1988vw}, our derivation provides the full analytic expression for the partition function in the case of the simplest model of a free massless scalar field on the flat Euclidean manifold $\mathbb{R}^p\times\mathbb{T}^{q+1}$ for $p+q=d$, in terms of SL$(q+1,\mathbb Z)$ Eisenstein series, with an explicit proof of SL$(q+1,\mathbb Z)$ invariance built in (see equation \eqref{F21.a} and remark (iii) thereafter).
+As compared to \cite{Shaghoulian:2015kta}, for the model under consideration, there is full control on finite-size corrections, and also a new formula, valid now at low rather than at high temperature, that relates the leading contribution to the entropy to the Casimir energy density of a massless scalar field in one dimension lower (see equations \eqref{FF14} and \eqref{eq:65bis}).
+With respect to \cite{Obers:1999um}, the high temperature/large volume discussion is extended from a factorized torus $\mathbb T^{q}\times \mathbb S^1$ to a general torus $\mathbb T^{q+1}$ through a dual ADM parametrization (see equations \eqref{FF17a} and \eqref{eq:284}).

 (iii) From the viewpoint of the relevance of Eisenstein series in physical applications, we show that, in the context of quantum statistical physics, partitions functions of massless scalar fields on Euclidean spacetime manifolds of the form $\mathbb{R}^p\times\mathbb{T}^{q+1}$ are among the simplest physical observables that are directly expressed through such series.
 Various approaches to computing these partition functions, such as functional integrals, canonical quantization or proper-time/heat kernel/world-line methods illustrate complementary aspects of Eisenstein series.